MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 for the `requestURL`.

-When HTTP is used in a context where URLs or redirects are not applicable (e.g. Proxy Auto-Configuration), clients MUST implement transport security equivalent to the HSTS behavior specified in {{hsts}} or forego the use of HTTPS records.
+When HTTP is used in a context where URLs or redirects are not applicable (e.g. connections to an HTTP proxy), clients that find a corresponding HTTPS RR SHOULD implement a security upgrade behavior equivalent to the one specified in
+{{hsts}}.

 Such protocols MAY define their own SVCB mappings, which MAY be defined to take precedence over HTTPS RRs.